willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-represented by a different neuron in the final layer of the network, to determine the regions in the input that contribute to the activation of the class neuron we can model the top-down attention as a one-hot probability distribution where all probabilities are 0 apart from at the class of interest where the probability is 1.
+represented by a different neuron in the final layer of the network, to determine the regions in the input that contribute to the activation of the class neuron we can model the top-down attention as a one-hot probability distribution.
 We can determine the regions of interest by using EBP and this prior distribution encoding the top-down attention yielding an attention map, however this has one main caveat: regions that increase the activation of one neuron may well increase the activations of other neurons (regions in which there are features common to the two classes).
-Depending on the goal of the user, this may be desired, or distracting, the user might wish to understand "why is this image of a cat classified as a cat and not something else?" in this case we want to encode the question "why is this classified as *cat* and not *non-cat*", this is a question of finding the discriminative features in the input.
+Depending on the goal of the user, this may be desired, or distracting, the user might wish to understand "why is this image of a cat classified as a cat and not something else?" in this case we want to encode the question "why is this classified as *cat* and not *non-cat*", this is a question of finding the discriminative features in the input; *contrastive* EBP extends EBP to help answer this question.
 We have already created a distribution modelling *cat*, but to model a *non-cat* distribution we have to modify the network; we construct a new network where all the weights are the same apart from those in the last layer in which we invert all the weights to the class neurons transforming positively discriminative neurons into negatively discriminative neurons (i.e. the *cat* neuron becomes *non-cat* in the new network).
-We can then compute the attention maps from both network forming an attention map that indicates the regions contributing to the *cat* classification and another the regions contributing to the *non-cat* classification, by subtracting the *non-cat* attention map from the *cat* attention map we end up with an attention map describing the features in the input that contribute to the *cat* classification but not to anything else, Zhang \etal{} call this a *contrastive attention map*, and the method to produce the attention map *contrastive EBP*.
+We can then compute the attention maps from both networks forming two attention maps: an attention map that indicates the regions contributing to the *cat* classification and another the regions contributing to the *non-cat* classification.
+By subtracting the *non-cat* attention map from the *cat* attention map we end up with an attention map describing the features in the input that contribute to the *cat* classification but not to anything else, Zhang \etal{} call this a *contrastive attention map*, and the method to produce the attention map *contrastive EBP*.

 \newpage